 The biggest question many educators have after their on-the-job injuries is what they should do next.
 If you were injured while working for a school district, whether as a chaperone or bus driver, custodian, teacher, or other school employee, you may have a workers’ compensation claim.

-At Fields Law, we understand that you may be hesitant to speak to a lawyer – especially if you’re worried about your principal, administrators, or school board finding out.
+Our Minnesota workers’ compensation law firm understands that you may be hesitant to speak to a lawyer – especially if you’re worried about your principal, administrators, or school board finding out.
 That’s why we keep all communication private and confidential, so you don’t have to worry about your future or your job.
 Contact us today, and let us help you understand your legal options, so you can move forward with your life.